‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 Again, listen, I support all points of view, and I want everyone to keep emailing us, but I continue to be like quite surprised by the Hive of Mind Defenders.

-They just want to join the harem, you know, like I get it.
+They just want to join the harem, you know?
+Like, I get it.
 Like, maybe you just want to have a good time and hang out in the hot tub, but I don't know.

 But that's the thing is, like, he asked, like, anyone else want to join me.
+There was a consent moment there, right?
+You know, like, was there?
+No, but like, the illusion of consent, right?
+Yes.

-to say this um I continue thinking most is the, is based on a phrase I often have to tell parents and family therapy.
+to say this, um, I continue thinking most is the, is based on a phrase I often have to tell parents and family therapy.

 It doesn't matter what you know, it matters what someone is feels safe to share with you.

-I think the hive is somehow void in connection and it's most human because they may know a lot about everyone they are emerged with, but they don't have the hard work of it being shared with them by building relationship, connection, and love.
+I think the hive is somehow void in connection and it's most human because they may know a lot about everyone they are merged with, but they don't have the hard work of it being shared with them by building relationship, connection, and love.

 I think that this captures how violating it was that they knew about Carol through the eyes of Helen.